 But hey, here’s an idea: travel to Tokyo, Japan, and learn to play the traditional Japanese stringed instrument, the koto!
 Learning to play this traditional instrument is something that you should definitely experience while there.

 Yes.
 You read that correctly.
-Get a Japan visa online now and book your flights to Tokyo.
+Go to Tokyo, Japan.
 Take in all that one of the world’s largest cities has to offer.
 And then learn to play the koto as part of your adventures.
 Learning to play a foreign instrument while vacationing in a foreign country isn’t what you typically read to do on travel blogs or forums, but who wants a typical Tokyo vacation?
 It’s totally possible to do, and in fact, you really should do it to more fully immerse yourself in the country’s culture.
-There are few things, specifically, in the musical world, that means more to the nation of Japan and have as much of a historical significance as this unique stringed instrument.
+There are few things, specifically, in the musical world, which means more to the nation of Japan and have as much of a historical significance as this unique stringed instrument.

 The koto was first introduced to Japan in the early 7th or 8th centuries from China.
 Evolving from its original five strings to what is now the traditional 13 string instrument, what is referred to as the Japanese Harp, the koto has become the national instrument of Japan.
 Made from strong kiri wood, the koto measures 71 inches long, and those who embark on a koto playing journey use three fingers to pluck the strings.